Skip to main content

 Blog

-How does XML External Entity Injection (XXE) impact customers?
+How XML External Entity Injection (XXE) Impacts Customers

-The addition of XXE (XML Eternal Entity Injection) attacks being added as a new category to the OWASP top 10 in 2017 has been the result of an increased attack presence of this type of vulnerability found in many environments.
-Even though this attack has been possible for years, major web applications such as Facebook’s third-party career service and PayPal’s Ektron CMS have caused this vulnerability to gain much needed attention.
+The addition of XXE (XML Eternal Entity Injection) attacks as a category to the OWASP top 10 in 2017 has been the result of an increased attack presence of this type of vulnerability found in many environments.
+Even though this attack has been possible for years, major web applications such as Facebook’s third-party career service and PayPal’s Ektron CMS have caused this vulnerability to gain much-needed attention.

 What is XML?